-10.18 The East Suffolk Community Infrastructure (CIL) Charging Schedule was adopted at the Full Council meeting on 28 June 2023 and came into effect on 1 August 2023.
-The rates of the Levy are set out in the Council's Charging Schedule22 which can be found on the East Suffolk Council website.
-The Parish Council currently receives 15 per cent of the Levy for relevant developments which will increase to 25 per cent for developments which are granted planning permission after the Neighbourhood Plan is made and the development commenced.
+10.18 The former Suffolk Coastal area has had a Community Infrastructure Levy (CIL) in place since July 2015, and this is currently the main way in which the Council collects funds from development.
+The rates of the Levy are set out in the Council's Charging Schedule which can be found on the East Suffolk Council website.
+The Parish Council currently receives 15 per cent of the Levy for relevant developments which will increase to 25 per cent on adoption of the Neighbourhood Plan.

 - 10.19 Preparing the Plan has identified a number of potential infrastructure projects which should be pursued either as part of the delivery of the policies and allocations or separately through the allocation of NCIL monies.
-The projects, in order of priority, are: - 1.
-Sewage works holding facility is at capacity, when water levels are up residents on the Street report backing of sewage into their gardens from drain manhole covers. - 2.
+The projects, in order of priority, are: - Sewage works holding facility is at capacity, when water levels are up residents on the Street report backing of sewage into their gardens from drain manhole covers. - 2.
 Traffic rat run routes effect the village volume and speed is to be addressed by a speed calming scheme for which Neighbourhood Community Infrastructure Levy receipts will be used, the formal commissioning is imminent.
 In August 2022 a speed-calming scheme was delivered as a NCIL funded project. - 3.
 Potential expansion of the Primary School. - 4.
 Buses do not serve the village.
 There is no public transport link to enable commuting either to Campsea Ashe (Wickham Market) train station or lpswich directly. - 5.
 Road drainage installations not efficient or sufficient and poorly maintained leading to regular flooding and impassable roads into the village. - 10.20 The delivery of some infrastructure needs identified in the Plan will be the responsibility of third parties, such as the County Council and water companies.
 Without their support it is unlikely that they could become deliverable.

-Figure 62: Informal play area adjacent to Hunt Kennels
+Figure 64: Informal play area adjacent to Hunt Kennels.